grpc-ecosystem/grpc-gateway/docs/docs/faq.md

 it will break code that is very far away from the code that changed.
 This is in an effort to adhere to the
 [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

+## What the difference between grpc-gateway and grpc-httpjson-transcoding?

+grpc-gateway is a generator that generates a go implementation of gRPC-JSON proxy so you can compile and use it solely while [grpc-httpjson-transcoding](https://github.com/grpc-ecosystem/grpc-httpjson-transcoding) library doesn't require the compilation step, it uses protobuf descriptors as config.
+It can be used as a component of an existing proxy.
+Google Cloud Endpoints and gRPC-JSON transcoder filter in Envoy are using this.

+## What the difference between grpc-gateway and gRPC HTTP API?

+The biggest difference between grpc-gateway and gRPC HTTP API is grpc-gateway uses code generation to create a reverse-proxy server.
+The reverse-proxy translates RESTful calls into gRPC and then sends them on to the gRPC service.

+## What the difference between grpc-gateway and grpc-web?

+If we talk about usage:
+grpc-gateway, we will create a reverse-proxy using the built-in protobuf definition.
+On the front-end, we call directly through REST APIs.

+As for [gRPC-Web](https://github.com/grpc/grpc-web), we must code directly in the front-end.

+If we talk about performance:
+grpc-gateway uses a reverse proxy to parsing JSON to binary, then it uses the parsing message to send our gRPC service, and when the service response, it takes more time to parse step.
+As you can see, there are too many parsing costs here, which will have a negative impact on performance.

+As for [gRPC-Web](https://github.com/grpc/grpc-web), the message is sent in binary format so the transmission cost will be less.
+When it comes to the proxy, there is no cost for parsing because the message is in its correct format.

+If we talk about maintenance:
+With grpc-gateway, if your API specification change in the proto file, we have to run the tool to recreate the gateway code.
+And if you have previously made modifications to the gateway’s code, this requires you to find a way, to sum up, the old and new code.
+At this point, we must change the code to at least 2 locations, front-end and grpc-gateway.

+As for [gRPC-Web](https://github.com/grpc/grpc-web), the front-end codebase need to change.